-Silicon mold putty is a two part hand mixed rtv silicone use to create flexible, reusable molds which will withstand temperatures up to 600 degrees Fahrenheit.
-Depending on the brand and it's strength, highly detailed molds are easily made for use with a number of materials including liquid / solid polymer clays, some metals, and two part epoxy resin.
+Silicon mold putty is a two-part hand-mixed rtv silicone used to create flexible, reusable molds which will withstand temperatures up to 600 degrees F. Depending on the brand and it's strength, highly detailed molds are easily made for use with a number of materials including liquid/solid polymer clays, some metals, and two-part epoxy resin.
 Some of these putties are food safe and may be used with chocolate or other foods.

 Provided you are not allergic to silicones, silicone mold putty is safe for use and does not give off toxic fumes.
 If you intend to use it for a food purpose, make sure you obtain and use a food safe putty and use it only for food purposes.